vmware-tanzu/tanzu-dev-portal/content/guides/kubernetes/cf4k8s-gs.md

 ### What is cf-for-k8s?

-[CF-for-k8s](https://github.com/cloudfoundry/cf-for-k8s.git) is a new implementation of Cloud Foundry on Kubernetes.
+[CF-for-k8s](https://github.com/cloudfoundry/cf-for-k8s.git) brings Cloud Foundry to Kubernetes.

 Cloud Foundry is an open source, multi-cloud application platform as a service governed by the Cloud Foundry Foundation, a 501 organization.

-Cloud Foundry on Kubernetes is a very powerful tool for operators and developers.
-If you are a developer with CF you only concentrate on writting and delivering code.
-When finished writting code a developer enters `cf push` into the command line and their app will be deployed and immediately receive an endpoint using most major languages.
+Using Cloud Foundry developers only have to focus on writing and delivering code as CF takes care of the rest.
+Developers enter `cf push` into the command line and their app will be deployed immediately receiving an endpoint.
+The CF platform will take care of containerizing the source code into a working app with the required dependencies, can be configured to bind to a database, connect to a market place and much more.

-CF takes care of the depenedencies and can be configured to bind to a db or services, and connects to a marketplace.
-Operators don't have to worry about wiring the backend, multitenancy is simple to configure, scaling is one command, and built to be secure.
-There are many more features to Cloud Foundry.

-CF for K8s adds a higher level of abstraction by removing the sharp learning curve for teams to adopt Kubernetes,  don't build a platform if you can use CF-for-k8s.
-Kubernetes also adds new possibilities to CF openning up the massive Kubernetes ecosystem, installing in minutes, and light weight.
+CF for K8s adds a higher level of abstraction by removing the sharp learning curve for teams to adopt Kubernetes, developers don't have to know kubernetes they only have to `cf push`.
+Kubernetes adds new possibilities to CF opening up the massive Kubernetes ecosystem and installing in minutes.

 In this guide you'll deploy Cloud Foundry on Kubernetes locally.

 ### Before you begin

-> You will need a few tools before begining, many of you might already have, once set up installation takes 10 mins or less.
+> You will need a few tools before beginning, many of you might already have, once set up installation takes 10 mins or less.

 - You will need `kubectl` to interact with your cluster [kubectl install instructions](https://kubernetes.io/docs/tasks/tools/install-kubectl/)
     * on mac